7th Memphis officer disciplined, EMTs fired in Nichols death - WBBJ TV

 7th Memphis officer disciplined, EMTs fired in Nichols death

-Late Monday, the police department said another officer had been relieved of duty.
-Officials did not give a name or specify what role the officer played in the arrest.
-In total, seven Memphis officers have been disciplined.

-Also Monday, Memphis Fire Department officials announced the firing of emergency medical technicians Robert Long and JaMicheal Sandridge and fire Lt.
-Michelle Whitaker in connection with Nichols’ death.
+Also Monday, Memphis Fire Department officials announced the dismissal of emergency medical technicians Robert Long and JaMicheal Sandridge and Lt.
+Michelle Whitaker.
+The EMTs had previously been suspended.

 Long and Sandridge, based on the nature of the call and information they were told by police, “failed to conduct an adequate patient assessment of Mr. Nichols,” the statement said.
 Whitaker and the driver remained in the engine.